All Northside ISD students, whether new or returning, register online by clicking the appropriate link below.

 Please do not use these links if your child is already an NISD student and you are wishing to complete priority registration/student data validation.

 All Priority Registration/Student Data Validation is being done through the Home Access Center.
 If you need assistance, please complete this form.
-We are currently only doing priority registration for EE-4th grade, and will do student data validation for 5th-11th grades later this spring.
+We are currently completing all grade levels - if you have not completed this for your current NISD students please complete now via the HAC website.

 Acceptance to any of NISD's six magnet high schools or one magnet middle school is by application only.